-The department has recently entered into a Memorandum of Agreement (MOA) with EPA Region VII, which provides federal approval of voluntary cleanup programs.
+The department has a Memorandum of Agreement (MOA) with EPA Region VII, which provides federal approval of voluntary cleanup programs.
 Under this agreement, any site that joins the voluntary cleanup program and successfully completes the cleanup action is assured that EPA will not pursue federal enforcement under CERCLA.

-To date, 27 sites have entered the voluntary cleanup program.
-Currently, seven sites are active in the voluntary cleanup program.
-Two of the seven active sites are expected to be completed in the upcoming year.
+To date, 35 sites have entered the voluntary cleanup program.
+Currently, 15 sites are active in the voluntary cleanup program.
 Two sites have been deferred to the EPA Superfund program.
 Four sites withdrew from the program.
 Five sites have been terminated from the program due to lack of activity in completing the investigation and/or cleanup.
 Nine sites have successfully completed cleanup requirements and have received "No Further Action" letters from the Department.